bhoogeboom/mendix-PivotTableWebWidget-color/README.md

 [step by step instructions]

 ## Web service
+The widget can call webservices, which can improve performance, especially for larger datasets.
+As no Mendix objects are transferred, only JSON, the result will not impact the client state.
+Combining this with OQL to aggegate your data in the backend can be a great combination.

+### Only to the app backend
+The widget will only call services on the app backend.
+If you wish to use external data, make that service call in your app logic.

 ### Authorization
-Make sure that current session is (also) allowed for the web service because the widget will not try to authenticate.
+Make sure that current session is (also) allowed for the web service because the widget will use the current session to authenticate.

+### Result
 The service should return a list of data items in the following format:

 | Element     | Req.? | Description |